Lactarius sanguifluus

 Lactarius sanguifluus, commonly known as the bloody milk cap, is a species of fungus in the family Russulaceae.
 First described from France in 1811, the species was given its current name by Elias Fries in 1838 when he transferred it to Lactarius.
-Found in Asia, Mediterranean Africa, and Europe, fruit bodies (mushrooms) grow scattered or in groups on the ground under conifers, especially Douglas fir.
-When bruised or cut, the fruit bodies ooze a blood-red to purple latex that slowly turns greenish upon exposure to air.
 The caps are orangish to reddish-brown, and become funnel-shaped with age.
 The gills are pinkish to purplish.
+When bruised or cut, the fruit bodies ooze a blood-red to purple latex that slowly turns greenish upon exposure to air.

+Found in Asia, Mediterranean Africa, and Europe, fruit bodies (mushrooms) grow scattered or in groups on the ground under conifers, especially Douglas-fir.
 Different forms have been described from Italy, but these are not universally accepted as distinct.
 L. sanguifluus mushrooms are edible, and sold in rural markets of Europe and Asia.
 Fruit bodies grown in polluted soil, including roadsides subject to heavy traffic, can bioaccumulate toxic heavy metals.
 Several sterols and pigment have been isolated and identified from the mushrooms.